-There are eight possibilities for the string value: one of 'display', 'text', 'script', or 'scriptscript'.
-Each of these can have a trailing ' to signify 'cramped' styles.
+There are eight possibilities for the string value: one of display, text, script, or scriptscript.
+Each of these can have be prefixed by cramped.

 7.1.3.3.4 choice nodes

 field type explanation

 attr node list of attributes

 display node list of display size alternatives

 text node list of text size alternatives

 script node list of scriptsize alternatives

 scriptscript node list of scriptscriptsize alternatives